What is Sin, and Why Does an Accurate Definition Matter in Understanding Mental Health Conditions?

 Health becomes a matter of weighty responsibility as well as a great joy.
 In caring for and studying our physical organism – especially our brain – we see the genius work of God and come to understand Him in a way the study of no other created thing can do.
 We learn about the nature of man, the nature of God whom man’s image reflects.

-It’s possible for a person in psychosis to do right actions and yet not understand that what they are doing is right.
-To not understand the underlying principles of what makes an action good and right, and to just go along with what the people around them are telling them to do, or due to a delusion.
-A person might choose to get baptized during psychosis, because they believe they are Jesus and need to fulfil their mission as the Messiah.
+Not only is it possible for someone to do wrong outward actions and not be sinning, but it's also possible for a person to do right actions and not understand that what they are doing is right.
+Someone in psychosis may get baptized because they believe they are the Messiah, and they are starting on their mission to save the world.
 And their caretakers may not pick up on this or inquire more deeply to see whether moral understanding is present if they think of right and wrong as actions only.
+The person may get baptized and welcomed into the family of God, when they made the choice in ignorance, not truly giving their consent, because they were psychotic.

 Sin and wrong actions aren’t synonymous.
 While sin always involves either wrong actions or thoughts, there’s more to sin than wrong actions.